amyfrancis97/DrivR-Base/README.md

 cd DrivR-Base
 ```

-Copy the contents of the repository into the container (this ensures that the scripts inside the container are consistently up-to-date):
+Copy the contents of the repository into the container (this ensures that the scripts inside the container are up-to-date):
 ```bash
 docker cp . drivrbase-container:/data
 ```